 In 1970, Kevin began working at The DePuy Canal House in High Falls, New York, helping the restaurant earn an unprecedented four-star review from Craig Claiborne of The New York Times.
 The next year, Kevin taught his first wine class – "Wine & Cheese 101."
 In 1972, Kevin hitchhiked to California to visit all of the state’s wineries…all 24 of them!
 Shortly thereafter, he convinced the administration of his state college to offer their first accredited wine course, “Wine History, Types & Production," which he taught to the college seniors while he himself was still a junior.
 Following his graduation, Kevin traveled to every major wine region in France, Italy, Spain, Portugal and Germany taking in as much wine knowledge as possible.
 In April of 1976, famed restaurateur Joe Baum hired Kevin to "Create the biggest and best wine list New York has ever seen, and don't worry about how much it costs!" for Windows of the World, located on the 106th and 107th floors of New York City's World Trade Center.
 Kevin rose to the challenge.

 Not only did Kevin create an award-winning wine list, he also started what became the most well-known wine education program in the world – the Windows on the World Wine School.
 The school continued uninterrupted for 25 years until the tragic destruction of the World Trade Center on September 11, 2001.
-Eventually, Kevin relaunched the school in a new setting and it ran successfully until he held his final class in November, 2016.
+Eventually, Kevin relaunched the school in a new setting, the Marriott Marquis Hotel, and it ran successfully until he held his final class in November, 2016.
 The school graduated more than 20,000 "happy" students.
 Kevin then continued teaching his Advanced and Master classes in various locations in New York City.